Philippines women's national 3x3 team: 2019 FIBA Asia 3x3 Cup

 The women's national team entered the 2019 FIBA Asia 3X3 Cup but had to participate in the qualifying draw in order to progress to the tournament proper.
 They managed to do so after topping their group in the qualifying draw which consisted of Samoa, Vanuatu and Chinese Taipei.
 In the group stage of the qualifying proper they suffered a defeat to Japan but won over Sri Lanka to progress to the quarterfinals.
 They ended their bid when they lost their quarterfinal tie against Australia.

 2019 FIBA U18 World Cup

 The Philippines' qualified to send a women's team in the 2019 FIBA U18 World Cup in Ulanbataar, Mongolia and is set to make a debut in the international youth tournament.

 2025 FIBA 3x3 Asia Cup

-The team finished fourth in the 2025 FIBA 3x3 Asia Cup, their best ever finish despite Camille Clarin's injury.
+The team finished fourth in the 2025 FIBA 3x3 Asia Cup despite Camille Clarin's injury.

+2026 FIBA 3x3 Asia Cup

+The Philippines lost to Australia in the final of the 2026 FIBA 3x3 Asia Cup finishing as runners-up, their best ever finish in the tournament.

-In other tournaments
+Other tournaments

 The Philippine national team had two squads (Gilas A and Gilas B) participated at the 2024 PBA Women's 3x3 Invitational.